 Machine learning is changing the way we live, impacting everything from the tech industry to agriculture, insurance, banking, and marketing.
 One of the domains where machine learning is having the most significant impact is healthcare.

-Machine learning essentially combines the processing power of millions of human minds to accelerate and reinvent such fields as diagnostics and medicine, changing the way we live and increasing the average lifespan.
+Machine learning applications in healthcare essentially combines the processing power of millions of human minds to accelerate and reinvent such fields as diagnostics and medicine, changing the way we live and increasing the average lifespan.

 In this guide we’ll have a look at six ways machine learning and artificial intelligence is changing the healthcare industry, helping it to evolve into something that would have seemed unfathomable just a decade ago.
 We hope the implementation of machine learning in healthcare could make the future brighter for generations to come.